Docs / Getting Started

 Project Setup

-If you don’t have a components.json, create one in your project root:
+If you have an existing project add a components.json in your project root:

 {